-For many veterinarians, the thought of being your own boss is quite appealing.
-This can be especially true depending on your current employment arrangement.
+For many veterinarians, the thought of owning your own practice and being your own boss is quite appealing.
+This can be especially true if your current employment arrangement is less than stellar.
 Thoughts of making the rules and key decisions, practicing medicine your way, leading the charge, increasing your earning capability and so on, can be very attractive.

 The grass can look mighty green on the other side of the associate – owner fence.
 But is it really?
-What does it mean to be a practice owner?
-Are you owner material?
+What does it mean to be a veterinary practice owner?

 What is success?
 For this article, we focused on practice owners that seemed to have a balanced and (mostly) enjoyable ownership experience.

 Looking through our records, we found that successful owners tend to have strong capabilities and knowledge (natural or learned) in the following areas: (and they are in order of importance!)